 The week of the exhibition was a great success, attracting artists and non-artists alike, all marvelling at Paul's gift and the cause, which touched so many of them.
 The experience was very positive.
 The Community support was magnificent.
 However, the highlight of the week was Paul's visit to the exhibition accompanied by her 95-year-old brother Paddy, a Christian Brother, who travelled from Callan, Co.
 Kilkenny for the event.
 Moments like these are treasures and so special; they will live on like art forever.
 Sr. Esther Delaney

-Platinum, Diamond and Gold - precious jewels are such fitting titles when it comes to celebrations whatever the context, be it weddings, religious professions, ordinations.
+JUBILEE CELEBRATIONS latinum, Diamond and Gold - precious jewels are such fitting titles when it comes to celebrations whatever the context, be it weddings, religious professions, ordinations.
 Here in Newbridge the Community saw the climax of the preparations for these precious moments in the lives of eight Holy Family Sisters living in Ireland.
 All, including their communities, were invited to a joint celebration on 17 September.

 Srs.
-Maureen, Columba, Rose, Eileen, Lil, Síle

-After a lovely morning coffee welcome, we settled in the Community Chapel for the Eucharistic celebration of thanksgiving.
+Maureen, Columba, Rose, Eileen, Lil, Síle After a lovely morning coffee welcome, we settled in the Community Chapel for

+Sr. Catherine welcomes the congregation the Eucharistic celebration of thanksgiving.
 It was beautifully prepared by Síle McGowan and Lil Meagher.
 Paul Dempsey, our new Parish Priest, was delighted to be invited to preside and entered fully into the spirit of the day.
 Síle's reflection after the Gospel was just beautiful, profound is the word that I think captured it.
+Next stop was our newly extended Dining Room and the jubilee celebration was a fitting occasion to officially mark it's opening.
+What a joy to be able to seat thirty-six comfortably, with ample space to serve the six-course banquet.
+The staff were fantastic, leading up to the day with the making and decorating of the three-tiered jubilee cake, the